Nespresso Blinking Orange Light: Meaning and Fixes

 What does 2 orange blinks mean on Nespresso?

-Can I still get a coffee if the orange light is blinking?
+Can I still make coffee while the orange light is blinking?

 Models Known to Experience ORANGE-LIGHT Errors